Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/symbols.md

 ::: warning
 - Symbols as strings are case sensitive
-- Symbols as strings may not be equal across all platforms
+- Symbols as strings may not be equal across all trading platforms
 :::

 - **Interface**